Photo-art by Steve Wing

-In a tiny voice that didn't match his flaunted manhood, the conductor raised his voice aloud for all to hear.
+In a tiny voice not matching his flaunted manhood, the conductor raised his voice aloud for all to hear.
 "Abuja!
 Abuja!
 If you are going to Abuja, get ready, enter!"

 He shrugged, looked at her without his face showing any feeling.
 "Kilo?" he asked.